PolicyStat/gitlit/docs/sphinx/FeatureList.rst

 Description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Users should be able to create a Git repository
-with Psychic-Octo-Robot by giving it an HTML document,
+with gitlit by giving it an HTML document,
 and telling it to create the repository.
 The user should also be able to configure which remote
 (i.e. GitHub, vs. private Git repo) to create,